pawel-napieracz/cordova-plugin-onegini/docs/public/reference/mobileAuthentication/push/on.md

-# Handling mobile authentication requests
+# Handling push mobile authentication requests

 <!-- toc -->

-When a user is enrolled for mobile authentication, they are able to receive and respond to mobile authentication requests.
+When a user is enrolled for push mobile authentication, they are able to receive and respond to mobile authentication requests that are received on the device through push notifications.
 The Onegini Cordova Plugin facilitates this by allowing you to register handler methods that implement the UI.

 ## `onegini.mobileAuth.push.on`